Jared217/se_project_spots/README.md

 **Intro**

 This project, as part of TripleTen's Software Engineering Bootcamp, I designed a user page for a photo sharing application.
 It has a user profile section where a user could introduce themself, as well as a content section displaying the user's photos along with captions.
 The photos also contain a "like" button for other users to show that the content is agreeable.
 With most recent developments the site can, with some limitations, store user data, retrieve posted images/content, and retain post "liked" status.
+While it does demonstrate basic Asynchronous JavaScript and working with API's, it does not yet support multi-user interfacing.
+This is something I may look to add in the future.

 **Tech**